Rize (band): 2001–2006: First nationwide tour and tour outside Japan

 The following year proved to be a busy one for Rize.
 In April, JESSE and Nobuaki became radio personalities for the program All Night Nippon until September.
 They also performed again at the Kitazawa Music Festival in July, as well as the Rock in Japan Festival, Arabaki Rock Fest and Summer Sonic Festival '01 in August.
 The band's collaboration with Zeebra, "I CAN'T LIVE WITHOUT MY RADIO", became the theme song for FM Festival.
 They followed it up with a tour in December called 4City (there were four performances).

 In May 2002, Rize appeared on the stage @ MTV Japan event with Oasis, Jay-Z, etc., in September Rize participated in the South Korean field festival 2002Etpfes at the Seoul Olympic Stadium.
 The event was the largest field festival in history, with over 30,000 people in attendance.
 On February 13 2003, Resident Evil: Dead Aim came out and Rize's single "Gunshot" was featured in the game's credits.
 In July 2003, they moved to Los Angeles to tour with Kottonmouth Kings and Phunk Junkeez.
 In 2005, JESSE formed their own label "Tensaibaka Records".
-And in July, Rize could successfully perform on the stage of "Live 8" as the opening act, a world-renowned event broadcast in 7 other countries.
-Their powerful performance was highly praised and left a big impression with the international music community.

 In November 2005, bassist u:zo left, with Nobuaki's brother KenKen replacing him.
 KenKen was made an official member of the band in April 2006.
 Their first Oricon appearance happened with a cover of "Pink Spider" in November 2006, debuting at No. 8.